There is only one Lawgiver and Judge, the one who is able to save and to destroy. But you—who are you to judge your neighbor? — James

 Those are the three most important things to remember whenever you're reading the living Word of God and trying to figure out how it applies to your life today.
 Always ask:

-What do other verses in different parts of the Bible say about what this verse
+- What do other verses in different parts of the Bible say about what this verse says?

 That's important to do no matter what you're studying, but when you're dealing with things like "the judgment seat of Christ," I think it's even more important, because verses dealing with topics like this can really throw your brain for a whirl unless they are taken in context.
 And if you're sincerely trying to figure out what to do about it, you're likely to head down the wrong path unless you study it in context, context, context.

 Consider 1 Corinthians 3:

 For no one can lay any foundation other than the one already laid, which is Jesus Christ.
 If anyone builds on this foundation using gold, silver, costly stones, wood, hay or straw, their work will be shown for what it is, because the Day will bring it to light.
 It will be revealed with fire, and the fire will test the quality of each person's work.
 If what has been built survives, the builder will receive a reward.
 If it is burned up, the builder will suffer loss but yet will be saved – even though only as one escaping through the flames.
 Don't you know that you yourselves are God's temple and that God's Spirit dwells in your midst?
 If anyone destroys God's temple, God will destroy that person; for God's temple is sacred, and you together are that temple (vv.
 11-17).